 You will most likely have two or three Court dates to settle issues related to determining where your child will live, visitation, and your family plan.
 Then

 You will likely be required to do a variety of tasks (goals) before you can regain custody of your child/ren.
 This list of tasks is called a family plan or action plan.
-This may include attending sobriety and parenting classes, obtaining employment, finding adequate housing, demonstrating an ability to nurture and appropriately discipline your children, as well as the ability to provide food, clothing and toys.
+This may include attending sobriety, parenting, anger management and/or domestic violence classes, obtaining employment, finding adequate housing, demonstrating an ability to nurture and appropriately discipline your children, as well as the ability to provide food, clothing and toys.
 Keep in mind, there are specific time limits for parents to show progress.

 You most likely will also be given time to visit with your children (this depends upon severity and circumstances).
-The visits will likely be monitored (supervised) at first, and will move toward unsupervised as you show progress in completing stated goals.
+The visits will likely be monitored (supervised) at first, and will move toward unsupervised as you show progress in completing stated goals and in being a safe person for your child/ children.

 Children, too, feel the stress of an unexpected move, new surroundings, limited parental contact, and sometimes separation from siblings and/or other family members.